- UNSW

 Double Degree Structure

-As a double degree, you'll take 26 - 28 (168UOC) from the Bachelor of Engineering (Honours) in Materials Science and Engineering simultaneously with courses from your chosen ‘other’ degree.
+As a double degree, you'll take 26 - 28 (168UOC) from the Bachelor of Engineering (Honours) in Materials Science, opens in a new window and Engineering simultaneously with courses from your chosen ‘other’ degree.

 Choosing your courses